-[ UPDATE: What used to be once a local spot or hidden treasure has become a huge tourist attraction.
-You probably won’t be getting the same experience you see here.
-Just imagine the people here times ten. ]
+Note: What used to be once a local spot or hidden treasure has become a huge tourist attraction.
+It doesn’t help that it’s so close to Multnomah Falls.
+You probably won’t be getting the same experience you see on the remaining of the post.
+Below is an updated photo of the trailhead area on a weekday!

 Trying to pose for a photo, but to the right is what we felt like the whole time. :P